naren-jha/ExpenseTracker/README.md

 # Expense Tracker

 ## How to run
-Run ExpensetrackerApplication.java and see the output in console
+* To run the application, run **ExpensetrackerApplication.java**
+* App will run for a sample input data.
+See the output in console.

 ## Curl